Core, Compass, and Cocktails: Why Wellness Travel Doesn't Have To Mean Deprivation

 By Samira Shuruk, Wellness Travel Expert & Movement Specialist

-But here's what I've learned after leading retreats for the better part of a decade: true transformation doesn't require deprivation.
+But here's what I've learned after leading retreats for the better part of a decade: transformation does not require deprivation.
 In fact, some of the most profound breakthroughs happen when we're laughing about surprise poolside zebras, sharing stories with new friends, or yes, enjoying that perfectly chilled rosé, listening to birdsong, and watching the sun reflect its color and glories with the clouds and ocean in tropical paradise.

 The wellness travel industry has finally grown up.
 We've moved beyond the false binary of "party vacation" versus "monastery-level discipline."
 Today's wellness travel experts understand something crucial that is backed by modern science: joy is medicine.
 Laughter is healing.
 And sometimes, a Turkish bath followed by mint tea and baklava does more for your soul than another green juice ever could.
+But, how do advisors break it down for clients and help understand which kind of wellness travel fills their needs?

 The Many Paths to Transformation